 Disclosure: As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means we earn a commission when you purchase through these links.

-This year there are some unique safety concerns when it comes to Trick or Treating thanks to the virus.
+This year there are some unique concerns when trying to trick or treat safely.
+Besides the usual cautions, we have the added health concerns.
 In addition to all of your normal precautions like wearing a light and reflective gear there are a few things you can do to help keep yourself and your family safe and still have a fantastic Halloween.

 Incorporate a Mask Into Costumes

 Help your children pick costumes that can naturally have a mask as a part of it like being a doctor or a ninja.
-Alternatively, there are masks out there that are designed with Halloween in mind that have a replacement mouth and fit right in with a costume like a shark’s mouth and even Mickey Mouse.
+Alternatively, trick or treat safely using masks designed with Halloween in mind that have a replacement mouth and fit right in with a costume like a shark’s mouth and even Mickey Mouse.
 Encouraging your kids to wear a mask will be easier to do if the mask is incorporated into the costume naturally.

 Use a Cloth Container for Candy